 However, gardenias are also known for being a bit finicky in certain ways.
 If you don’t get certain things correct such as the pH balance of the soil, then you can encounter various issues.

-You might have been caring for gardenias for quite some time while having everything go fine.
+You might have been caring for them for quite some time while having everything go fine.
 When you notice that your gardenia has leaves that are starting to turn yellow, it’s obvious that something is amiss.

 Figuring out what exactly is wrong can be tricky when you don’t know where to start looking.
 There are a few potential causes that you’re going to want to know about.